jasonjas/pricing-aws/README.md

 Uses the AWS pricing API to populate local databases.

+## Endpoints

+* `/pricing_aws` - Site to upload Excel files and get the data once it's complete
+* `/pricing_aws/purge` - Site to delete all leftover files or database entries for any that may have been left

 ## Django
 Run the following commands to populate the django database